idealo/cctray-hub/README.md

 <img alt="buildnotify example" src="buildnotify.png">

+## where to find it

+We provide docker images over here: https://hub.docker.com/r/hennr/cctray-hub/tags

 ## how to use

 cctray-hub provides dynamic URLs based on three strings that you need to provide: